Jetour Zongheng G700

-The Jetour Zongheng G700 (Jié tú zònghéng G700 (捷途纵横G700)) is a plug-in hybrid full-size luxury SUV produced by Chery under the Jetour brand.
+The Jetour Zongheng G700 (Zònghéng G700 (纵横G700)) is a plug-in hybrid full-size luxury SUV produced by Chery under the Jetour brand's Zongheng series.

 Overview

-The Zongheng G700 is Jetour's first model under its Zongheng line of body-on-frame, off-road vehicles.
-It was first unveiled in January of 2025.
+The Zongheng G700 is Jetour's first model under its Zongheng line of body-on-frame, luxury off-road vehicles.
+It was first unveiled in January 2025.

 The Zongheng G700 was previewed by the Jetour Shanhai T5 concept car, which was shown at the 2024 Beijing Auto Show.

 The production version of the Zongheng G700 was unveiled at the 2025 Shanghai Auto Show.
 Pre-sales started during the 2025 Chengdu Auto Show.
 The Zongheng G700 officially launched on 19 October 2025.
-On 16 October 2025, the Zongheng G700 became the first SUV to cross the Yangtze River.
+On 16 October 2025, three days before the launch of the Zongheng G700, it became the first SUV to cross the Yangtze River.

 Chery's CDM-O plug-in hybrid powertrain debuts on the Zongheng G700.